Beyonce, Jay-Z, Lana Del Rey part of eclectic "Great Gatsby" soundtrack

 Rising artists such as British singer Emili Sande are being given a spotlight.
 She collaborates with The Bryan Ferry Orchestra on the 2003 hit for Beyonce and Jay-Z, "Crazy in Love."

-The soundtrack will be released worldwide by Interscope Records on May 6, ahead of the Warner Bros. movie opening in U.S. theaters on May 10.
+The soundtrack will be released worldwide by Interscope Records on May 6, ahead of the Warner Bros. movie opening in U.S. theatres on May 10.

 Luhrmann's films are known for their eclectic and contemporary soundtracks.
 They have produced hits such as The Cardigans' "Lovefool" from his 1996 film "Romeo + Juliet," and "Lady Marmalade" from 2001's "Moulin Rouge," sung by Christina Aguilera, Lil Kim, Mya, Missy Elliot and Pink.